Warren Bolster: Biography

 His father was a U.S. foreign service officer and travelled extensively as a diplomat.
 Bolster moved with his parents and sister to Sydney, Australia in 1963 when his father was appointed US Consul General.
-He attended The Scots College.
-It was here that he learned to surfboard and skateboard for the first time, at South Bondi in 1965.
-He was notable for driving a pillarless Ford Galaxie piled with surfboards around the Sydney beaches looking for good waves.
+He attended The Scots College where he learned to surfboard and skateboard for the first time, at South Bondi in 1965.
+He was notable for driving a pillarless Ford Galaxie piled with surfboards around the Sydney beaches looking for decent waves.
 This car had consular plates which meant that the toll collectors on the Sydney Harbour Bridge were required to salute as he went through at no charge, to the delight of all the surfers piled inside.

 Bolster had been interested in cameras and photography from an early age.
 This was especially nurtured by his parents' regular slideshows of family holidays and the many hand-down cameras they gave to him.

 In 1967, he moved to Cocoa Beach, Florida, attended Brevard Community College and earned a reputation as one of the state's top surfers.
 He also began photographing surfing while in Florida.

 By 1970, Bolster had migrated to San Diego and made skateboards out of old water skis to ensure there was "a surfboard-like alternative for the few days lacking surf," he later recalled.

 In 1972, he started to be published in and became an associate editor at Surfer Magazine, from 1976-77.
 During his time at Surfer Magazine, he was given the task of resurrecting Skateboarder Magazine by Steve Pezman, at the time publisher and editor of Surfer.
 Skateboarder Magazine had released only four quarterly issues in 1964-65, and then ceased publication.
 When the skateboard craze subsided, the magazine was dropped due to low sales.

 In 1976, with the advent of the urethane wheel revolution in skateboarding, which provided greater traction and speed, Bolster had six months to get Skateboarder Magazine running again.
 As an associate editor, he teamed up with Kurt Ledterman, the other associate editor at Surfer Magazine.
 Secretary Chris Maxwell (nicknamed Max Criswell by Kurt) made the final member of a trio that would become the re-creators of Skateboarder Magazine.